-Michael had volunteered to take Mary and the children out for a day of fun and adventure, so the ladies could work without interruption.
+Michael, upon hearing the news, had volunteered to take Mary and the children out for a day of fun and adventure, so the ladies could work without interruption.

 “They should be gone for hours,” said Myrtle, breathing a sigh of relief.

 “As much as we love them,” Angelia said, “we have some serious work to be done.”